Skip to main content

 Is The Level autism friendly?

 The Level scores highly for autism and SEN suitability, with an overall SEN score of 80/100 from our analysis of parent reviews.
 The Level is a welcoming venue for SEN families, with a clear layout, predictable environment, and staff who are reported to be friendly and responsive.
 The dedicated sensory garden, open fenced spaces, and generous areas of grassland give children room to safely explore and regulate, and there's plenty of space to sit and take a break when needed.
+This is based on limited review data, so contact the venue directly to discuss your child's needs.

 Is The Level wheelchair accessible?